environmental-forecasting/environmental-stac-generator/README.md

-# icenet-geotiff-generator
+# icenet-dashboard-preprocessor

-Converts daily IceNet netCDF prediction outputs to Cloud Optimised GeoTIFF files.
+Converts daily IceNet netCDF prediction outputs to COG files + STAC catalogs for `icenet-dashboard`.

 A command-line tool for generating **Cloud Optimized GeoTIFFs (COGs)** and **STAC catalogs** from IceNet forecast NetCDF files.
-It is outputs COGs in the necessary format to serve them using [icenet-geotiff-generator](https://github.com/icenet-ai/icenet-geotiff-generator) for use with the `icenet-dashboard`.
+It is outputs COGs in the necessary format to serve them using [icenet-dashboard-preprocessor](https://github.com/icenet-ai/icenet-dashboard-preprocessor) for use with the `icenet-dashboard`.

 ## Features